JustusAdam/marvin-docs/Home.md

 Marvin is a Haskell framework for creating chat bots, inspired by [Hubot](https://hubot.github.com).
 Marvin aims to recreate the ease of use and straightforward API of Hubot, and combine it with the safety guarantees and purity of Haskell and the higher efficiency.

-If you are new to marvin you may want to get started with the [installation instructions](installing) and/or [how to script with marvin](scripting).
+If you are new to marvin you may want to begin with the [getting started](getting-started) section or the [how to script with marvin](scripting) section to get a sense of how scripting works with marvin.

 ## A quick snippet of code